samuelcomeau6/OrcaSlicer-FullSpectrum/README.md

 The Bambu networking plugin is based on non-free libraries from BambuLab.
 It is optional to the Orca Slicer and provides extended functionalities for Bambulab printer users.

 # Feedback & Contribution
 We greatly value feedback and contributions from our users.
-Your feedback will help us to further develop Snapmaker Orca for our community.
+Your feedback will help us to further develop Full Spectrum for our community.
-- To submit a bug or feature request, file an issue in GitHub Issues or email us at support@snapmaker.com.
+- To submit a bug or feature request, file an issue in GitHub Issues.
 - To contribute some code, make sure you have read and followed our guidelines for contributing.